antitree/bsidesroc/content/tickets/trainingday.md

 ### What are my parking options?

 You will need to get a parking pass from the Welcome Center.
 You can then park in Lot J in front of the B. Thomas Golisano College of Computing.
 No parking pass will be necessary for the event on Saturday.

+### Will classes sell out?

+Most likely.
+We've selected these classes because of how popular they will be and the low cost so they are likely to sell out early.
+Mark your calendars.

+### What is your refund policy?

+You can get a full refund if you give us notification within 8 days.

+### I have a specific question, who do I email?

+If you have a question about which tickets to buy, email info at bsidesroc.com.